Dispatches from the goldfish bowl

 Americans over 50 buy more cars than Germany plus the UK.
 Again!

-However, as we wrote back in November, 2014, global auto advertisers tend to ignore American Boomers while spending gazillions of dollars to win fewer sales in Germany and the UK.
+However, global auto advertisers routinely ignore American Boomers while spending gazillions of dollars to win fewer sales in Germany and the UK.

 Perhaps now our Millennial children are finally following our footsteps, Boomer trendsetting credentials can re-visited.
-Here at the 15th Nation we invite young adland disruptives to escape the fishbowl and engage America’s most adaptable generation.
+Here at Boomer / neXt we invite young adland disruptives to escape the fishbowl and engage America’s most adaptable generation.